 My work at O’Reilly will involve many of the same things I’ve loved working on at Forbes–writing about the technology industry, exploring data with narrative and interactive applications, and getting to know people whose ideas are transforming the economy.
 I’m also looking forward to being a regular participant in O’Reilly’s great conferences and to freelancing as time permits.

-I’ll continue to live and work in New York, and you can continue to reach me by the e-mail address to the right.
+I’ll continue to live and work in New York, and you can continue to reach me by the e-mail address below.